 Level 3 - Investments and other assets classified as Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
 The inputs into the determination of fair value of these investments and other assets are based upon the best information in the circumstance and may require significant management judgment.
-Level 3 financial instruments investments include private equity investments, real estate and split interest agreements.
+Level 3 financial instruments include private equity investments, real estate, charitable remainder annuity trust, and split interest agreements.